jcolinhill/pyilc/README.md

 `pyilc` is public; if you use it in a publication, please cite the paper [arXiv:XXXX.YYYYY](https://arxiv.org/XXXX.YYYYY) and (optionally) [arXiv:XXXX.YYYY2](https://arxiv.org/XXXX.YYYY2).

-Additionally, if you use NILC you should cite the original NILC reference, https://ui.adsabs.harvard.edu/abs/arXiv:0807.0773
+Additionally, if you use NILC you should cite the original NILC reference, https://ui.adsabs.harvard.edu/abs/arXiv:0807.0773.

-if you use an ILC that deprojects some component, pleas use the constrained ILC references https://ui.adsabs.harvard.edu/abs/2009ApJ...694..222C/abstract and https://ui.adsabs.harvard.edu/abs/arXiv:1006.5599 .
+If you use an ILC that deprojects some component, please cite the constrained ILC references https://ui.adsabs.harvard.edu/abs/2009ApJ...694..222C/abstract and https://ui.adsabs.harvard.edu/abs/arXiv:1006.5599.

 If using a moment-based deprojection, please cite https://ui.adsabs.harvard.edu/abs/arXiv:1701.00274.